Gustaf Mauritz Armfelt: Imperial Russia and the Grand Duchy of Finland

 Armfelt was firmly opposed to the revolutionaries who overthrew Gustav IV and exiled his family in the Coup of 1809.
 He was the most courageous of the deposed king's supporters and resolved afterwards to retire to Finland, which had been ceded to Russia.

-Appointed to high offices in the Swedish government, his departure was delayed on purpose until his enemies could gather and declare a decree expelling Armfelt as a conspirator in 1811.
-On 31 March, he visited Russia's ambassador in Stockholm and gave him an oath of allegiance.
-The following day, he was deported from Sweden.
+However, Armfelt was appointed to high offices in the Swedish government.
+King of Sweden Charles XIII invited him to join the Privy Council, and he also appointed Armfelt as the President of the War College.